-The email builder has built-in functionality to help you avoid triggering spam filters.
+The advanced email builder has built-in functionality to help you avoid triggering spam filters.
 Certain keywords can trigger these filters, which send your email straight to your contact’s junk folder, where it sits unread.
 You can check your emails for these keywords by clicking the “Spam” icon in the email builder.
 These keywords will also be flagged when you click “Review and send” before sending your email.

 Please Note: This is currently only available when sending an email broadcast

 In order to ensure high deliverability, Infusionsoft will restrict sending an email if the content is too risky.
 You will have to remove the offending content prior to sending.

 - To manually check the contents of an email click the Spam button.